velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 - Use FiloDB for the remaining ad-hoc or more complex analytical queries
 - Simplify your analytics infrastructure!
     - No need to export to Hadoop/Parquet/data warehouse.
 Use Spark and C* for both OLAP and OLTP!
+- Perform ad-hoc OLAP analysis of your time-series, IoT data

 ---